IamYubrajKhatri/localrepo/README.md

 (git branch -d (NAME) ) to delete a branch
-(git diff (Branch name)) to see difference with that branch (git pull origin main)used to fetch and download content from a remote repo and immidetely update to local repo
+(git diff (Branch name)) to see difference with that branch (git pull origin main)used to fetch and download content from a remote repo and immidetely update to local repo (git reset (file name))to go to previous version before add command or simply (git reset) for multiple reset (git reset Head~1)to go one commit before
+(git reset <-commited hash>)to go multiple commited before (git reser --hard <-commited hash>)same as above but it shows the changes also in vscode.